 Is Aman Investment Trading similar to Ponzi Scheme (scam) ?

 I think so.
-I could be wrong of course since I am not a licensed forex trader nor do I know much about the intricacies of investing.
+I could be wrong of course since I am not a licensed foreign exchange trader nor do I know much about the intricacies of investing.
 But I have thought long and hard on this and draw on whatever I’ve learn from school and life experiences.
 And this led me to agree with everyone else who is saying on iStorya that this Aman Investment in Pagadian has lots of similarity to Ponzi scheme.

 My honest opinion and review is that this is a time bomb waiting to explode.
 Yes for now they are on a roll and payouts and cash outs from current investors are paid on time.
 But what about in the following months, will there still be funds to pay ALL old and new investors?